dusandudukovic/helbiz-ios-test/README.md

 # helbiz-ios-test

+Known issues:
-Known issues - app crashing on Simulator due to a Google Maps bug.
+- App crashing on Simulator due to a Google Maps bug.
 Didn't have time to fix it, so please run the app on a device.
+- Missing spinners while requests are loading.
+- Missing pull to refresh, or any other way of refreshing data.
+- Details screen scroll view misbehaving in landscape mode.